 The main objective of Sri Krishna's birth was to make the world free from the evilness of demons.
 He played a very important role in Mahabharata and taught the actual meaning of bhakti and good karma; all his lessons are narrated deeply in the Bhagwat Geeta.

-To celebrate this day, people go to temple and worship Lord Krishna.
-Besides, people celebrate this day in different ways across the country like organizing Dahi handi competitions, Raas Leela performance and many more.
+To celebrate this day, people go to the temple and worship Lord Krishna.
+Besides, people celebrate this day in different ways across the country like organizing Dahihandi competitions, Raas Leela performances, and many more.
 Here there are some examples:

-Krishna established his kingdom in Dwarka so, it one of the most important festivals for the state.
-Here, people decorate their house, temples, sing devotional songs and prepare sweetmeats to offer to God.
+Krishna established his kingdom in Dwarka so, it is one of the most important festivals for the state.
+Here, people decorate their houses, and temples, sing devotional songs, and prepare sweetmeats to offer to God.

 In Maharashtra, the festival is celebrated mainly by organizing Dahi Handi competitions.
 Groups of people form a human pyramid to break an earthen pot filled with curd.

-In Tamil Nadu, people observe fast for the whole day, decorate the floor with beautiful patterns made of rice batter.
+In Tamil Nadu, people observe fast for the whole day and decorate the floor with beautiful patterns made of rice batter.

 In Andhra Pradesh, young people dress up as Krishna, and devotees sing devotional songs and chant mantras.
-Besides, people make sweet dishes like seedai, sweet seedai to mark the celebration.
+Besides, people make sweet dishes like seedai, and sweet sedate to mark the celebration.

 May the blessings of Lord Krishna always be with you and your family.
 Wishing you all a very Happy Janmashtami!